 - Production must not break any federal, state, or local laws and must adhere to campus rules and policies.

 - Submissions will be released to JMC to show in JMC, on the Dartmouth Library YouTube channels, and otherwise at the discretion of JMC.

 JMC offers ‘Workshops on Demand’.
-We can work with you and a group of friends (minimum of three) to develop a custom workshop specifically to meet your goals to create a media composition for the contest.
-Our staff can offer training in a variety of hardware such as video cameras, lighting, and audio recording, and software including iMovie, Final Cut Pro, Photoshop, InDesign, PowerPoint and more.
+We can work with you and a group of friends (minimum of three) to develop a custom workshop to specifically meet your goals to create a media composition for the contest.
+Our staff can offer training in a variety of hardware such as video cameras, lighting, and audio recording, and software including iMovie, Adobe Premiere, Adobe Premiere Rush, Final Cut Pro, Photoshop, InDesign, PowerPoint and more.
 To set up a Workshop on Demand send a detailed email to Jones.Media.Center@Dartmouth.edu.

 Borrow JMC Equipment

 JMC has an extensive equipment loan program.
-JMC has a wide range of video, audio, and photography equipment available for a 3-day check-out period.
+JMC has a wide range of video, audio, and photography equipment available for a 7-day check-out period.
 Professional equipment must be reserved at least 24 hours before the requested pick-up time.
 For more information, go to the Equipment Loan Page.
-If you're uncertain about what to get, come see a JMC staff member on the second floor of Baker-Berry Library.
+If you're uncertain about what to get, set up a consultation with a JMC staff member through the JMC Online Scheduler .